Chromium(II) acetylacetonate

 Chromium(II) acetylacetonate is the coordination compound with the formula Cr(O_{2}C_{5}H_{7})_{2}.
 It is the homoleptic acetylacetonate complex of chromium(II).
 It is an air-sensitive, paramagnetic yellow-brown solid.
 According to X-ray crystallography, the Cr center is square planar.
 In contrast to the triplet ground state for this complex, the bis(pyridine) adduct features noninnocent acac^{2-} ligand attached to Cr(III).

-Chromium(II) acetylacetonate is prepared by treating chromous acetate with acetylacetone:
+Chromium(II) acetylacetonate is prepared through metathesis of chromium(II) salts with acetylacetone, e.g. chromous acetate...